Morteza-Khazaei/QGIS-Copilot/README.md

 - Click “Refresh Models” to populate available models
 - Select a model and click “Test Selected Model” to confirm it responds

-Logs panel shows a configuration snapshot (provider, model, base URL, prompt file, preferences, workspace) before requests.
-API responses are shown only in chat (keeps logs clean).
+Before a request, Copilot posts a single configuration snapshot (provider, model, base URL, prompt file, preferences, workspace) as one “System” message in the chat.
+API responses are shown only in chat.

 ### 🎯 First Steps